stivale/stivale/STIVALE2.md

 monolithic, all-permissions, block.

 Only 64-bit, higher half, ELF (non anchored) kernels can take advantage of this feature.
-Requesting this feature in 32-bit, lower half, or non-ELF kernels has undefined behaviour.
+Requesting this feature for 32-bit, lower half, or non-ELF kernels has undefined behaviour.

+ELF segment load addresses must be at least 4KiB aligned, else load will fail.

 For PMRs on the x86_64 platform, non-readable ranges are not possible, therefore they are ignored and forced readable in the MMU, but they are still reported back to